Stephen A. Douglas: Early life and education

 He took a canal boat from Cleveland to the southern Ohio town of Portsmouth, then went west to Cincinnati.
 Douglas still had no well-defined purpose and drifted from city to city, stopping in Louisville and St. Louis.
 His money now almost all spent, he had to find work soon.
 Finding no luck in St. Louis, he became convinced that he must find some small country town.
 Upon hearing that Jacksonville in Illinois was a thriving settlement, he decided to try his luck there.
-In Jacksonville, Douglas befriended attorney Murray McConnel, a friendship that would continue throughout Douglas' life.
-McConnel, having no employment to offer to Douglas, advised him to go to the town of Pekin, Illinois and open a law office there, believing Pekin was destined to become a major shipping and marketing hub.
-With books gifted to him by McConnel, Douglas waited in the town of Meredosia to await a steam boat that would take him to Pekin via the Illinois RIver.
-Douglas waited a week until learning the only boat expected on the river at that time of year had blown up.
+In Jacksonville, Douglas befriended attorney Murray McConnel, a friendship that would continue throughout Douglas's life.
+McConnel, having no employment to offer Douglas, advised him to go to the town of Pekin, Illinois, and open a law office there, believing Pekin was destined to become a major shipping and marketing hub.
+With books gifted to him by McConnel, Douglas waited in the town of Meredosia for a steamboat that would take him to Pekin via the Illinois River.
+Douglas waited a week until learning that the only boat expected on the river at that time of year had blown up.
 Broke and in desperate need of employment, Douglas rode with a farmer to the village of Exeter to open a school.
-The townspeople informed Douglas that a school could probably be opened in Winchester, ten miles away.
-A distance that Douglas traveled on foot.
+The townspeople informed Douglas that a school could probably be opened in Winchester, ten miles away; a distance that Douglas traveled on foot.
 After acquiring enough money and a license to practice law, Douglas moved back to Jacksonville.
 Morgan County was then only sparsely populated and still very much 'wild country'.
-Douglas found the open prairie lands to be a revelation.
-Having grown up in the hills of Vermont, these lands were like nothing he had previously seen.
-Years later he said, "I found my mind liberalized and my opinions enlarged, when I got on these broad prairies, with only the heavens to bound my vision, instead of having them circumscribed by the little ridges that surrounded the valley where I was born."
+The open prairie lands were a revelation to Douglas.
+Having grown up in the hills of Vermont, he found these lands to be like nothing he had previously seen.
+Years later he said, "I found my mind liberalized and my opinions enlarged when I got on these broad prairies, with only the heavens to bound my vision, instead of having them circumscribed by the little ridges that surrounded the valley where I was born."
 Douglas settled in Jacksonville in November 1833.

 Douglas was admitted to the state bar in Illinois in March 1834.
 To his family, Douglas wrote, "I have become a Western man, have imbibed Western feelings, principles, and interests and have selected Illinois as the favorite place of my adoption."